Chinese syzygies by insertions: Chinese syzygies by insertions

-In this subsection we extend the rewriting system $\Srs(Q_n,\SdsC_n)$ into a finite coherent convergent presentation of the Chinese monoid $\C_n$ with an explicit description of the generating $3$-cells.
-The rewriting system $\Srs(Q_n, \SdsC_n)$ being semi-quadratic any rewriting path with source $c_u\Cdot c_v\Cdot c_t$ is an alternated composition of reductions of the form~(\ref{E:ReductionsLeftRight}).
-Moreover, any rewriting rule $\gamma_{-,-}$ of $\Srs(Q_n, \SdsC_n)$ can be written \begin{eqn}{equation} \gamma_{yx_1,x_2x_3} : c_{yx_1}\Cdot c_{x_2x_3} \fl c_{x_{\sigma(1)}x_{\sigma(2)}}\Cdot c_{yx_{\sigma(3)}} \end{eqn} with $y\in [n]$, $x_1,x_2,x_3\in [n] \cup \{0\}$ and $\sigma$ is a permutation on $[n] \cup \{0\}$, and where in~(\ref{Equation:NewAlpha}), $c_{x0}$ denotes the column generator $c_{x}$ for all~$1<x<n$.
+In this section we extend the rewriting system $\Srs(Q_n,\C_n)$ into a finite coherent convergent presentation of the Chinese monoid $\C_n$ with an explicit description of the generating syzygies.
+By semi-quadraticity of~$\Srs(Q_n, \C_n)$, every rewriting path with source $c_u\Cdot c_v\Cdot c_t$ is an alternated composition of reductions of the form~(\ref{E:ReductionsLeftRight}).
+Moreover, every rewriting rule $\gamma_{-,-}$ of $\Srs(Q_n, \C_n)$ can be written